BryanKoo/english-word-translation/english2vietnamese.md

 If the result is similar to the original english word then use the candidate as the translation.
 We can use vietnamese to english dictionary if available.

-4. get candidates and choose one using dictionary if the back-translation is not okay This may be the case when the word has multiple pos/meanings.
+4. get candidates and choose one using dictionary if the back-translation is not okay.
+This may be the case when the word has multiple pos/meanings.
 We should spend time to look up the dictionary and compare translations of multiple meanings.
 Use the English-Vietnamese dictionary if English is the first language or Korean-Vietnamese dictionary if Korean is the first language.